Two Point Hospital: Reception

-The game's humour was also widely praised by critics.
+The game's humour was widely praised by critics.
 UK newspaper Metro regarded the "amusing script and visual humour" of Two Point Hospital as one of its best features, calling it "endearing".
 Nic Reuben of Rock, Paper, Shotgun also commented on the game's humour, writing: "it's not that any individual element is hilarious – it's more of an infinite dads pulling infinite crackers sort of scenario.
 It just feels comfy, goofy and pleasant ..."
 James Swinbanks of GameSpot and GamesRadar+'s Rachel Weber echoed these sentiments by complimented the game's British sense of humour.
 GamesTM believed the humour was taken from Bullfrog and praised the balance, saying the game is not "trying too hard" and keeps it light-hearted.
-Steven Asarch of US magazine Newsweek with this sentiment, and lauded the game's "sick, depraved sense of humor".Shacknews's Chris Jarrard liked the sound effect and believed that the game's "outstanding" radio station helps put Two Point Hospital on par with Bullfrog games.
+Steven Asarch of US magazine Newsweek with this sentiment, and lauded the game's "sick, depraved sense of humor".

+Shacknewss Chris Jarrard liked the sound effect and believed that the game's "outstanding" radio station helps put Two Point Hospital on par with Bullfrog games.
 José Cabrera of IGN Spain was positive about the gameplay, referring to the game as being "fun and light-hearted" and praising its addictiveness along with Asarch.
 Cabrera also called the game a "perfectly balanced simulation".
 TJ Hafer believed Two Point Hospital "revitalizes the business management genre".
 Fraser Brown of PC Gamer magazine agreed with Hafer, calling it a "brilliant management game, regardless of nostalgia".
 The presentation was also received well.
 Whereas Weber was complimentary of the visuals, calling them a "delight", Paul Tamburro of Game Revolution lauded the "seriously impressive" user interface specifically, believing that the game took "all the work out of management".
-He and Weber also liked the learning curve.
+He and Weber liked the learning curve.
 The characters and animation were commended by Reeves, who believed they were influenced by Aardman Animations, and Brendan Frye of Canadian magazine CGMagazine likewise thought the animation is similar to Wallace and Gromit.
 Brown, however, was critical of the game's balance, stating that some "missions bleed together" and only a few levels are noticeably distinct.

 Some reviewers were more critical of the similarities to Theme Hospital.
 GamesTM believed that Two Point Hospital is too similar to Theme Hospital, saying that more could have been done to distance itself from it.
-The room design also received critique.
+The room design received critique.
 Jarrard found that item placement and hospital construction can be "incredibly frustrating" when one is not used to it.
 He further stated that he believed some room types were not fully thought out and working them into the hospital is not easy.
 Reeves disliked needing to build a hospital from scratch when moving to a new one.
 Other criticisms were levied at the game's repetition, the lack of an ability to copy rooms, and the lack of a sandbox mode.

 The PC version of the game sold 1 million units.